danielmatthew/website/_posts/2015-04-24-this-and-that-in-javascript.md

 #### Hard Binding
 Both implicit and explicit binding lose their `this` binding when passed around.
-The following pattern helps ensure that this doesn't happen.
+The following pattern helps ensure that this doesn't happen:

 {% highlight js %}
 function foo() {